bbbrrrkkk/magic-square-game/README.md

 - The following function was used to generate the random values for the value `k` which represents the increment in the magic square array values: [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random#getting_a_random_integer_between_two_values)
 - The following paper was used to better understand the algorithm to generate the Magic Square: [link](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/moler/exm/chapters/magic.pdf)
 - The following code examples were used to help create the alert banners that were used for the *hint*, *correct answer* and *wrong answer* messages: [link](https://www.w3schools.com/howto/howto_js_alert.asp)
+- The Wikipedia page on the siamese method for providing the gif used to illustrate the method: [link](https://en.wikipedia.org/wiki/Siamese_method#/media/File:SiameseMethod.gif)

 - - -